DigitalisationEVVA 4.0 = Sustainability at all levels

 Shipping process.
 Employees can now immediately request digital dispatch documents, which were previously forwarded manually by the order management team.

 Switch from paper to digital documents.
 Outgoing invoices, orders, order confirmations, etc. are increasingly being processed digitally via pdfs.
 EVVA headquarters currently sends around 700 invoices/credit notes daily, around 40% of which are digital.
 This reduces paper requirements as well as postage costs and the invoice is sent to the recipient the same day.
 Calculated over the year, this results in about 70,000 fewer paper copies (248 working days x 280 digital copies) and about 50,000 euros in cost savings [70,000 x (€0.74 minimum postage + €0.03 envelope & paper)]

-incoming invoices: In 2021, EVVA will automate the invoice receipt process at the headquarters.
-15,000 incoming invoices are then received paperless.
-We provide our trade partners with invoices digitally via the existing partner portal.
+Incoming invoices: In 2021, EVVA automated the invoice receipt process at the headquarters.
+93% invoices are received paperless.
+We provide our trade partners with digital invoices via the existing partner portal.
 The remaining 7% continue to be processed on paper, since electronic delivery is not possible with the suppliers concerned

 Budgeting process.
-EVVA has already digitalised sales planning in Germany and Austria, as well as at other locations from 2021
+EVVA has already digitalised sales planning in Germany and Austria, the other locations are planned to follow from 2021 on

 Highly secure encryption methods.
 Encryption of our electronic EVVA access systems, which can also be operated with a smartphone, is one of the most secure in the world (see more about data protection).
 KeyCredits allow the user to issue or change digital access authorisations within seconds

 You can find out about EVVA’s current research cooperations and tests relating to digitalisation and Industry 4.0 under Cooperations and Partnerships